personium/setup-vagrant/README.md

 3. Clone this repository. (https://github.com/personium/io-vagrant-ansible.git)

+    \* In case of Windows machine, please set core.autocrlf is false in git client's config so there are shell scripts.

 	```bash
 	$ git clone https://github.com/personium/io-vagrant-ansible.git
 	```

 4. Change to io-vagrant-ansible directory under the local repository you cloned, and run vagrant up. \* This process takes around 30 min.

 	```bash
 	$ cd ./io-vagrant-ansible